Kurt Barlow: Straker

 In Salem's Lot (1979), Straker was the main antagonist and a more prominent villain than Barlow, unlike the novel, and was alive until the climax of the miniseries.
+In his sole scene with Barlow, taking place in the Petrie's kitchen, Straker does the talking while Barlow carries out the action.
+It is Straker who taunts Father Callahan into facing Barlow in a duel of faiths to spare Mark Petrie's life.
 Though seemingly human, this version of Straker turns out to be something more with incredible strength, and it is implied he possesses some kind of supernatural power; he manages to summon a fast wind as he abducts Ralphie Glick in the woods and easily manages to lift Dr. Bill Norton off the ground by himself with little effort, as he impales him on a wall filled with animal horns.
 He was, however, still mortal and was shot and killed by Ben Mears on the stairs of the Marsten house, though he took several bullets to the abdomen and continued to move until finally succumbing to his wounds.
 Straker was English in this version (as played by James Mason) and came from London.
+He was portrayed as a mature English gentleman, neatly dressed with a calm demeanor and a subtly snooty disposition.
 His name, according to Constable Gillespie, was actually Richard K. Straker, though it remains unknown what the middle initial stood for.

-In the BBC radio adaptation, Straker was played by John Moffatt.
+In the 1995 BBC radio adaptation, Straker was played by John Moffatt.

 Donald Sutherland as Straker, in Salem's Lot (2004).